PeterMulhair/RNAseq_mapping/README.md

 ## Scripts used in the full pipeline of mapping RNA seq reads to genes.

-Scripts added include programs to
+Scripts added include programs to:

 (1) download sra files from ncbi ftp site
 (2) convert sra files to fastq